 Manage when automatic updates reboot your machine

 You can’t permanently turn off automatic updates in Windows 10, but you can manage when your machine reboots after installing an update.
-That way, you can at least make sure your machine doesn’t restart during your workday or whenever is least convenient.
+That way, you can at least make sure your machine doesn’t restart during your workday or at an inconvenient time.
 Here’s how:

-You can also use this menu to make other adjustments to the way updates are applied, including whether they’re automatic or manually triggered and even the option to pause them entirely.
+You can also use this menu to make other adjustments to the way updates are applied, including whether they’re automatic or manually triggered.
+You even have the option to pause them entirely.

 Run the Windows Update Troubleshooter

-Microsoft knows that sometimes updates bring along a few unwanted issues, which is why the company created the Windows Update Troubleshooter.
+Microsoft knows that sometimes things like the Windows 10 October 2018 Update can bring along a few unwanted issues, which is why the company created the Windows Update Troubleshooter.
 This tool will run through your basic operating system parameters and look for any obvious problems that may be keeping Windows Update from functioning correctly.
 If it can, the troubleshooter will also fix them automatically, or at least let you know what the issue is.

 It won’t solve every problem, but it’s a great place to start and will usually provide useful information even if it can’t offer a fix.